 In these roles I found I was encountering individuals who seemed ‘stuck’ and disconnected from their communities.
 Loneliness and isolation seemed commonplace for clients who were long-term unemployed, or with additional needs that weren’t being met.

 This led me to pick up a part-time MA in Social Innovation as a way to explore creative approaches to social issues and the role of enterprise in unlocking resources and creating new networks for social change.

-I’m really pleased to be joining Community Catalysts in Birmingham to expand provision for adults with support needs.
-The project will be supporting local people to form micro-enterprises which is a fantastic way for communities to meet their own needs.
+I’m really pleased to have joined Community Catalysts in Birmingham to expand provision for adults with support needs.
+The project is about supporting local people to form micro-enterprises which is a fantastic way for communities to meet their own needs.
 I hope our work will bring more choice so that everyone can access meaningful, enjoyable day provision in the city.

-Outside of work, I enjoy running, walking and discovering new places so you will probably find me anywhere outdoors (especially if the sun is shining!)
+Outside of work, I enjoy running, walking and discovering new places so you will probably find me anywhere outdoors (especially if the sun is shining!)07776 596395